hardhats/vista-install-docs/New/SetUpHL7.rst

 MANAGER`` and ``HL TASK RESTART``, which need to be set to start-up persistent.
 On a production system, you must schedule ``HL PURGE TRANSMISSIONS`` nightly to ensure that you don't run out of disk space.

-To schedule these tasks, go to `this section<./InitializeVistA.html#back-to-taskman>`_ of the Initialize VistA document.
-Remember, two of the tasks are to be marked as Startup Persistent, and one is recurring every night.

 Here's a screen capture in Fileman